gregmsanderson/fly-hello-laravel/README.md

 ## Deploy it to Fly

-1. Edit the `fly.toml` to replace _fly-hello-laravel_ with your own choice of name in the two places it appears:
+1. Edit the provided `fly.toml` so it has your choice of app name and URL instead of these:

 ```toml
 app = "fly-hello-laravel"